-In the science of Ayurveda, the wintertime is known as the season of Kapha dosha and for good reason.
-This season generally brings about a feeling of heaviness, sleepiness, increased hunger (which often means increased weight gain), decreased movement and a general state of sluggishness.
+In the science of Ayurveda, the wintertime is known as the season of Kapha dosha, and for good reason.
+This season generally brings about a feeling of heaviness, sleepiness, increased hunger (which often means increased weight gain), decreased movement, and a general state of sluggishness.
 All of these factors plus the extreme dark and cold conditions that winter brings can easily shift one’s mental state to match the heavy, dark, cold qualities of this season.

 Common Symptoms of the Winter Blues (Seasonal Affective Disorder)